ShahedSabab/Eye-Pointer/README.md

 • This system implements the Viola-Jones algorithm for detection (i.e., blink & face).<br/>
 • This system also supports voice commands for different functionalities.<br/>

+# How to run
+A webcam is needed to run this system.
+Go to the stup directory and install.

 # Demo:
 https://www.facebook.com/eyepointer